aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to TSV via C++ or Online App" h2="POTM  to TSV File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to TSV</h2>

+The Portable Office Document Markup Language (POTM) is a file format used by Microsoft Office applications to store documents.
+It is a proprietary format, and is not supported by many other applications.
+Therefore, it is often necessary to convert POTM files to other formats, such as TSV (Tab Separated Values).
+TSV is a widely used format, and is supported by many applications.

+<h2>How Aspose.Total Helps for POTM to TSV Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to easily convert POTM files to TSV within C++ applications.
+The suite includes Aspose.Slides for C++ and Aspose.Cells for C++.
+Aspose.Slides for C++ is a powerful library for creating, editing, and converting presentations.
+It can be used to export POTM files to HTML.
+Aspose.Cells for C++ is a powerful library for creating, editing, and converting spreadsheets.
+It can be used to convert HTML to TSV.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to TSV within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to TSV.
+Using Aspose.Total for C++, developers can convert POTM files to TSV in two simple steps.
+Firstly, they can use Aspose.Slides for C++ to export POTM to HTML.
+After that, they can use Aspose.Cells for C++ to convert HTML to TSV.
+The process is fast and efficient, and requires no manual intervention.
+Aspose.Total for C++ is a reliable and cost-effective solution for converting POTM files to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}